Monia Brizzi, Chartered Psychologist and Registered Psychotherapist

-My psychology studies begun in 1997 at the University of Bologna where I was awarded an international mobility scholarship to specialise at York University, Canada.
+My psychology studies begun in 1997 at the University of Bologna where I was awarded an Erasmus Mundus scholarship to specialise at York University, Canada.
 After five years in Toronto I came to London in 2002 where I qualified as a Counselling Psychologist and Psychotherapist.
-My clinical experience includes over fifteen years practicing with a wide variety of clients and presenting problems in the public and private sectors as well as teaching, research and community outreach.
-I have worked in hospitals, inner city outpatient and inpatient services, health charities for adults and children and with occupational health programs and private medical providers.
-I have lectured in psychology and psychotherapy at undergraduate and Masters levels, and prior to this I worked in medical and legal professional translation and as a mental health volunteer at the Toronto Distress Centre.
+My clinical experience includes over fifteen years working with a wide variety of clients and presenting problems in the public and private sectors as well as teaching, research and community outreach.
+I practiced in two NHS hospitals, in inner city outpatient and inpatient services, in health charities for adults and children and with occupational health programs and private medical providers.
+I have lectured in psychology and psychotherapy at undergraduate and Masters levels, and prior to this I worked in medical professional translation and as a mental health volunteer at the Toronto Distress Centre.

 - Health and Care Professions Council (HCPC) Registered Practitioner Psychologist

 - British Association for Counselling and Psychotherapy (BACP) Registered Counsellor and Psychotherapist

-- British Association for Performing Arts Medicine (BAPAM) & Dance UK Registered Practitioner
+- British Association for Performing Arts Medicine (BAPAM) Registered Practitioner

 - Society for Existential Analysis (SEA) Editorial Review Panel Member

-- Full Member of the Division of Counselling Psychology & Professional Member of the Social Justice Network, Spirituality Special Interest Group & Qualitative Methods in Psychology Section of the British Psychological Society (BPS)
+- Full Member of the Division of Counselling Psychology; Professional Member of the Social Justice Network, Spirituality Special Interest Group and Qualitative Methods in Psychology Section of the British Psychological Society (BPS)